Completing the following required courses for a grade:

 - Opportunities to attend national conferences on cancer prevention and control.

-- Completion of Web site or in-person human subjects course.
+- Completion of online or in-person human subjects course.

 Mentorship of post-doctoral fellows includes assistance with career-related activities such as pursuit of a faculty position or a K award.